tomusborne/generateblocks/readme.txt

 Drive conversions with beautiful buttons.

+= Query Loop =

+Build a list of posts from any post type using advanced query parameters.

+= Image =

+Add static or dynamic images to your content to make a visual statement.

 = Performance =

 We take performance seriously.
 Minimal CSS is generated only for the blocks you need, and our HTML structure is as simple as possible while allowing for maximum flexibility.